 A commercial electrician, as the name implies, carries out his tasks in a commercial environment.
 His tasks include installing, testing and maintaining new or old electrical systems in commercial places, big or small.
 These include shops, schools, malls, stores or even hospitals.
 Commercial electricians may be called upon at times to work with health and safety equipment, security systems or building rewiring.
 Just as their residential counterparts, these professionals, too, are certified and licensed and are well-versed with local regulations for commercial electrical work.

-Industrial electricians handle jobs in buildings, factories and large industrial establishments.
-They install, troubleshoot, repair and maintain controls, equipment and units that depend on electricity to function.
+Industrial electricians handle jobs in buildings, factories, and large industrial establishments.
+They install, troubleshoot, repair and maintain controls, equipment, and units that depend on electricity to function.
 These professionals are certified, licensed and highly trained to respond to high-level repairs in industrial functions.
 They are also usually proficient in handling computerized electrical equipment or robotic units that many manufacturing companies use.
-Contrary to his residential and commercial counterparts, an industrial electrician is often hired exclusively for a particular company and does not work on a contract or as a freelancer.
+Contrary to their residential and commercial counterparts, an industrial electrician is often hired exclusively for a particular company and does not work on a contract or as a freelancer.

 Ring a Commercial Electrician

-All electricians, be they residential, industrial or commercial electricians, share common foundation skills.
+Every electrician, be it a residential electrician in Charlotte, NC, or an industrial or commercial electrician in Dallas, Texas, share common foundation skills.
 However, each one specializes in their own field.
 When hiring an electrician for commercial work, therefore, check for specializations that give you a guarantee that the person you hire will do a good job of the work on hand.
 Additionally, check on whether they provide emergency services, since a good electrician, be the industrial, commercial or residential, understand that electrical emergencies can strike at any time, and these need to be handled on priority.

 When hiring a commercial electrician, choose the services of a reputed professional who has proven himself over time.
 Check with your commercial franchise for references of electricians who are knowledgeable, experienced and professional.
 Arrange for an interview with the electrician to determine whether he really understands his job and is capable of on the spot decisions if they arise.
 Ask for licensing and certification details, and check whether these are still valid.
 Once you’re happy with your interview and all these details, negotiate on prices for the job on hand and get a contract down in writing.